juancastillo0/leto/README.md

 Other scalar types are also provided:

-- Json: a raw JSON value with no type schema.
+- Json: A raw JSON value with no type schema.
 Could be a Map<String, Json>, List<Json>, num, String, bool or null.
 - Uri: Dart's Uri class, serialized using `Uri.toString` and deserialized with `Uri.parse`
 - Date: Uses the `DateTime` Dart class.
-Serialized as an [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) String and de-serialized with `DateTime.parse`.
+Serialized as an [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) String and deserialized with `DateTime.parse`.
-- Timestamp: same as Date, but serialized as an UNIX timestamp.
+- Timestamp: Same as Date, but serialized as an UNIX timestamp.
 - Time: // TODO:
 - Duration: // TODO:
+- BigInt: An arbitrarily large integer from [`dart:core`](https://api.dart.dev/stable/dart-core/BigInt-class.html) serialized as a String and deserialized with `BigInt.parse`.
-- Upload: a file upload.
-The [multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec)
+- Upload: A file upload.
+Following the [multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec).

 To provide your own or support types from other packages you can use [Custom Scalars](#custom-scalars).